RyanWangZf/transtab/README.md

 ## 🔥 Contrastive pretraining on multiple tables

-We can also conduct contrastive pretraining on multiple distict tables like
+We can also conduct contrastive pretraining on multiple distinct tables like

 ```python
 # load from multiple tabular datasets